matjoeee/matjoeee/README.md

     - Ubuntu Server for Baracuda back-ups
   - PowerShell script for automatic unattended installation of entire folder of software.
 - Thomas More:
+  - First year:
     - Raspberry Pi 3B+ car running OpenCV for control by hand detection for final project of 1st year (Private).
+  - Second year:
     - Webshop for *PHP & MySQL* subject of 2nd year (Private).
     - [Python back-end monopoly](https://github.com/Python-Project-Thomas-More-year-2/backend-flask-Python-Project-Thomas-More-year-2) group project for *Python* subject of 2nd year (Public).
-  - Full PfSense setup for final project of 2nd year (Private).
+    - Full PfSense Firewall setup for final project of 2nd year (Private).
+  - Third year:
     - AWS Cloud environment setup with Terraform and Ansible for *Cloud for Security, System & Services* subject of 3rd year (Private).
     - Research study on different types of monitoring systems with lab implementation for internship @ [Silta NV](https://silta-ict.be/) of 3rd year (Private). <br>
 ### 3. Personal other projects:
 - Bash and PowerShell scripts for automation on homelab installs and back-ups (Private).
 - Working on [Advent Of Code 2022](https://adventofcode.com/2022) in C and Java for practice (Private).